-The Replace Implant System (Nobel Biocare) has evolved considerably since its introduction in 1997.
-The implants and all related surgical and prosthetic components incorporate a color coded system that allow users to identify at a glance which restorative parts go with which size implant placed.
-In 1999, the Replace Tapered Implants became available with an internal connection that simplifies the impression technique, seating of abutments and crown and bridge placement.
+Nobel Biocare's Replace Implant System has evolved considerably since its introduction in 1997.
+The implants and all related surgical and prosthetic components incorporate a color-coded system that allows users to identify at a glance which restorative parts go with which size implant placed.
+In 1999, the Replace Tapered Implants became available with an internal connection that simplifies the impression technique, seating of abutments and crown & bridge placement.
 Three locking channels guide the positioning of the abutment.
-Once torqued into place, the zirconia abutment does not loosen making single tooth restoration reliable.
-The system can be used in one or 2 stage surgical procedures.
+Once torqued into place, the zirconia abutment does not loosen, making single-tooth restoration reliable.
+The system can be used in one- or two-stage surgical procedures.
 Primary stability is the key factor for successful early and immediate loading.